Yardzen-Inc/Budget-Calculator-Exercise/README.md

 Use the included seeds.json file to seed a database of your choice and design.
 Construct an API that serves the information stored in said database to your client application.
 This API should also be capable of recieving and storing the user's checklist selection on submission.
 Serving seeds.json to the client application directly is against the rules.
 We would prefer that you use one of the following programming languages for the API code: Typscript, Golang, Python.

+Please explain your architecture choices in a file exercise.md and commit with your code.

 You will be judged based on the quality of your solution's user interface, backend architecture, code quality, and code modularity.
 This excersize is inherently full stack, so we expect to see prowess on the front and back end.
 We are not expecting to see things like a robust authentication system, strict security practices, or anything too complicated.
 That being said, feel free to have fun and take this project in any direction you would like granted you meet the basic requirements listed above.
 Feel free to bootstrap the react application however you pleese.

 Bonus points for using typecript to output any javascript code you produce.